3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 For the Adaptive Mesh feature to work you must have:
 - The latest version of Klipper!*
-- Enabled you Slicer for `Exclude Objects`
+- Enabled your Slicer for `Exclude Objects`
 - Added the `Exclude Objects` section to your `moonraker.conf` file
 - Added the `Exclude Objects`section to your `printer.cfg` file